rusudinu/dse/README.md

 ## Components

 - **RabbitMQ Cluster**: Three node RabbitMQ cluster
-- **Telegraf**: Collects metrics from the RabbitMQ nodes using the Management API
 - **InfluxDB**: Time-series database to store the metrics
 - **Grafana**: Visualization platform with pre-configured dashboards for RabbitMQ